 - Does your dog have an obvious ‘waistline’?
 If your dog doesn’t then he or she should have one.
 You can tell if your dog has a waistline by viewing him or her from different angles.
-From above, the waistline is what marks out the front half from the back half of your dog, it should come together a little, rather like an hourglass.
+From above, the waistline is what marks out the front half from the back half of your dog, it should come together with a little, rather like an hourglass.
 From the side, you should be able to see your dog’s abdomen rise up towards the underside of his or her hind legs.

 - Can you feel or see your dog’s ribs?
 If you can’t feel or see your dog’s ribs, then your dog is certainly overweight, they should be visible and easy to feel.

-- When your dog sits down, does their back look to be straight, or do they have any so called ‘love handles’?
+- When your dog sits down, does their back look to be straight, or do they have any so-called ‘love handles’?

 How to Help an Overweight Dog

 Unless your dog has an underlying health problem, then helping your dog to lose weight should be fairly straightforward, at least in theory.
 More exercise, and less calories.
 You are the one in control of both of these things, so your dog is relying on you to keep them fit and healthy!
 Consult your vet for advice and support as needed.

 Diet: what are you feeding your dog each day?
 Dried food, raw diet, canned food, human food, snacks, and treats?

 Snacks are the easiest way to fatten up your dog, so try to reduce the number of treats you give them each day or switch to lower calorie, healthier options.
 Why are they getting treats, and can these be replaced with love and affection or a squeaky toy or play as a reward, instead of food?
 Can you break the treats up to make them smaller, or give individual treats instead of multiple treats at once?